RomanIakovlev/easycodecs/README.md

 The generic derivation of `Encoder` and `Decoder` is implemented using pure [shapeless](https://github.com/milessabin/shapeless), with no custom macros.

 ##Project structure
 This project is a multi-project SBT build with the following structure: there is a `core` project, where all typeclasses are defined. `Encoder` and `Decoder` are also implemented there.
-Then there are additional projects providing implementations of `PrimitivesExtractor` and `PrimitivesWriter` for concrete data types (e.g. DynamoDB's `AttributeValue`).
-Those additional projects depend on `core` for `PrimitivesExtractor` and `PrimitivesWriter` definitions.
+Then there are additional projects providing implementations of `PrimitivesReader` and `PrimitivesWriter` for concrete data types (e.g. DynamoDB's `AttributeValue`).
+Those additional projects depend on `core` for `PrimitivesReader` and `PrimitivesWriter` definitions.

 Currently, one data type is supported, namely DynamoDB's [AttributeValue](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/dynamodbv2/model/AttributeValue.html) from AWS Java SDK v1.x.